Henry-Li-R/chem-idea/README.md

 # chem-idea

+## Status
+Archived — Idea was evaluated and shelved due to lack of distinct demand.
+See below for original concept and learning goals.

 ## 🧠 Summary

 This is a project idea for building a Mac-native alternative to ChemSketch (currently Windows-only).
 It aims to solve the real issue of limited access for Mac users in chemistry education and research, while improving usability and modernizing the interface.